lentyaishe/masa-exam/README.md

         	const zeroes: number = places - input.toString().length + 1;
         	return Array(+(zeroes > 0 && zeroes)).join("0") + input.toString();
         }

+The padLeft() method pads the current string with another string (multiple times, if needed) until the resulting string reaches the given length.
+The padding is applied from the left of the current string.

 20. **Fix the following code and fill the required gaps in it by the coding standards.
 The purpose of this code is to verify the user is a member of a specific role and in case the user is the user data is returned by the isUserPermitted() method.
 Treat the comments as actual code written that should not be changed:** _=> 15 points_